 - They are the most common method of contraception used by female doctors

 - They do not stop ovulation.
 Even in hormonal IUCD, the hormone is released in the uterus and very less amount is absorbed into the bloodstream.
-But in some women, the hormonal IUCD can affect the ovulation process in the start.

 - You can still get pregnant later because it’s a reversible method of contraception

 - Your partner cannot feel it during intercourse